DykL57/soc-purple-team-homelab/README.md

 ## About

-Built by Daniel as a hands-on SOC Analyst / Detection Engineering skills project.
+Built by Daniel Luchter as a hands-on SOC Analyst / Detection Engineering skills project.
 Currently a SOC Analyst working with Splunk, QRadar CE, Security Onion, and Wazuh in a "SIEM of SIEMs" IT/OT environment.